greg-raven/Impeachment-Chronicles/_posts/2016-07-31-crossfire-hurricane.md

 Synopsis:

-(U/ /<del>FOUO</del>) Legat [Redacted] received information from the [Redacted] Deputy Chief of Mission related to the hacking of the Democratic National Committee’s website/server.
+(U/ /<del>FOUO</del>) Legat [Redacted] received information from the [Redacted] Deputy Chief of Mission related to the hacking of the Democratic National Committee's website/server.

 Details: